 Why Does This Exist?

-When I was growing up and teaching myself how to code, it felt like the internet was this wide open expanse that I could throw myself into and learn as much as possible.
+Growing up, it felt like the internet was this wide open expanse that you could throw myself into and learn as much as possible.

-This newsletter is my way of trying to provide the learning environment I had as a kid, but in a safe and accessible way.
+This newsletter is our way of trying to provide the learning environment we had as kids, but in a safe and accessible way.
 The idea is to round up the good parts of the internet that a kid could use and learn from, and funnel it to them every week.
 Parents can rest assured that their kids aren't getting visually assaulted by the increasingly strange images, text, and audio that's pervading the web, and kids can look at coding as something beyond just making simple games and tricks.